 Mr Liu has worked in Sydney, New York and Singapore as a lawyer for Allen Allen & Hemsley (Allens Linklaters) and investment banker for Merrill Lynch & Co (Bank of America Merrill Lynch) and Citi.

-Mr Liu has held non-executive and executive board and committee appointments on entities, or subsidiaries, listed on NYSE, Singapore Exchange and Indonesia Stock Exchange.
-Unlisted appointments have included Councillor of the Power Institute Foundation at The University of Sydney.
-His family and interests are now China directed.
+Mr Liu is a Non-executive Director of Sydney Stock Exchange and Director of Cranbrook Foundation.
+His interests are now China directed.
+Formerly, Mr Liu held non-executive and executive board and committee appointments on entities listed on NYSE, Singapore Exchange and Indonesia Stock Exchange.
+Unlisted appointments included Councillor of the Power Institute Foundation at the University of Sydney.

-Mr Liu holds Bachelor Degrees in Law and Economics (The University of Sydney), a Master of Business Administration (Kellogg School of Management at Northwestern University), and he is a Fellow of the Australian Institute of Company Directors.
-Mr Liu was appointed to the Cranbrook Foundation Board in 2017 and has 3 sons, two at Cranbrook (Years 9 and 11) and an Old Cranbrookian (2016).
+Mr Liu holds degrees in Laws and Economics from the University of Sydney and a Masters of Business Administration from Kellogg School of Management at Northwestern University, and he is a Fellow of the Australian Institute of Company Directors.
+Mr Liu has three sons, two at Cranbrook and an Old Cranbrookian.

 Mr Raine is the Executive Chairman of Raine & Horne Group and is the fourth generation to lead the firm which has over 3,000 people employed both in Australia and overseas.
 Mr Raine completed the Owner President Management Programme (2009) at Harvard Business School, is a licensed Real Estate Agent, a certified Stock & Station Agent, Business Broker, Auctioneer, Registered Real Estate Valuer and was awarded a professional certificate in Advanced Corporate Real Estate (API/USW).
 He is also a member of the Reserve Bank of Australia’s Industry Liaison Group.
 Mr Raine was previously a NSW Committee Member for Family Business Australia (2000-2013) as well as a Residential Committee Member for Property Council of Australia (2010-2012).